AvePoint/cloud-api/docs/docs/services-and-features/enpower/powerplatform/powerbi/artifacts.md

-      "isDeleted": false, // Indicates if the artifact was deleted "numberOfGuests": null, // The number of guests users who have access to the artifact "hasRequest": false, // Indicates if EnPower business context has been requested for this artifact "hasResponse": false, // Indicates if EnPower business context request for this artifact has been responded "numberOfUsers": null, // The number of users who have access to the artifact "lastActivityD7": 0, // The activity count in the last 7 days for the artifact "lastActivityTime": "", // The date and time of the artifact’s latest activity "lastRefreshDate": "", // The date and time of the artifact’s latest refresh "numberOfDirectShares": null, // The number of direct shares of the artifact "lastViewedTime": "", // The last time that the artifact was viewed "datasource": null, // The data source associated with the artifact "numberOfRefreshHistories": null // The number of refresh histories of the artifact }
+      "isDeleted": false, // Indicates if the artifact was deleted "numberOfGuests": null, // The number of guests users who have access to the artifact "hasRequest": false, // Indicates if EnPower business context has been requested for this artifact "hasResponse": false, // Indicates if there is a response for the Power BI artifact "lastRenewNotifyTime": "", // The last time a renewal notification was sent for the Power BI artifact "numberOfUsers": null, // The number of users who have access to the Power BI artifact "lastActivityD7": 0, // The activity count in the last 7 days for the Power BI artifact "lastActivityTime": "", // The date and time when the Power BI artifact had its last activity "lastRefreshDate": "", // The date and time when the Power BI artifact was last refreshed "numberOfDirectShares": null, // The number of direct shares for the Power BI artifact "lastViewedTime": "", // The last time the Power BI artifact was viewed "datasource": null, // The data source associated with the Power BI artifact "creatorDisplayName": "" // Display name of artifact creator "creatorDepartment": "" // Department of artifact creator "viewsOfLast7Days": 0 // View count in last 7 days "uniqueViewersOfLast7Days": 0 // Viewer count in last 7 days "viewsOfLast30Days": 0 // View count in last 30 days "uniqueViewersOfLast30Days": 0 // Viewer count in last 30 days "viewsOfLast90Days": 0 // View count in last 90 days "uniqueViewersOfLast90Days": 0 // Viewer count in last 90 days }
   ],
   "totalCount": 1,